AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 max_iteration = 100
 additional-constraints = constraint.txt
 ```

-The various configurable parameters are detailed in the rest of this
+### The parameters of `settings.ini`

-section.
-If a parameter is not filled in the `settings.ini` file by the
+This section lists the configurable parameters.
-user, it will take its default value.
+If the user does not specify the value of a parameter, its default value will be used.

 #### **optimality-gap*